 Lack of physical activity among community members is a major barrier in promoting healthy lifestyles and preventing chronic disease.
 Consistent exercise has been shown to improve both physical and mental health and is vital to decreasing rates of obesity and cardiovascular problems.
 Healthy People 2020 advocates for 150 minutes of exercise per week for adults - an average of 30 minutes per day for five days a week.
-County Health Rankings reports 28% of Monroe County residents have no leisure time physical activity - the highest rate of inactivity out of all counties SLUHN serves.
-State and national rates fall at 24% and 20% respectively, making Monroe County less active on average49.
+County Health Rankings reports 26% of Carbon County residents have no leisure time physical activity.
+State and national rates fall at 24% and 20% respectively, making Carbon County less active on average49.

-From our 2019 community survey data, we found 33.3% of respondents reported no days of exercise per week in the St. Luke's Monroe service area.
-Nearly one third (35.2%) of these survey respondents reported exercising more than three days per week (including three to four days and five or more days) (Figure 33).
+From our 2019 community survey data, we found 29.7% of respondents reported no days of exercise per week in the St. Luke's Miners service area.
+Nearly half (36.3%) of these survey respondents reported exercising more than three days per week (including three to four days and five or more days) (Figure 33).
 These data show that since there are few people who are exercising consistently, a higher percentage are not living an active lifestyle or participating in enough physical activity to stay healthy.
-Our survey data also indicate only 11.6% of Monroe respondents and 14.7% of respondents network-wide are exercising at least five times per week and meet the Healthy People 2020 recommendation.
+Our survey data also indicate only 14.0% of Miners respondents and 14.7% of respondents network-wide are exercising at least five times per week and meet the